“I could never do it.”

 If you have been a military spouse for any length of time you have probably heard people say that to you before.
 It just seems to be the thing to say.
 I am sure it is not because people want to insult us or make us feel bad.

-I am sure saying this is just an honest response to hearing about our lifestyle but it still bothers us.
-This phrase makes it sounds as if we are more okay with our spouses being away than other people would be.
+I am sure saying this is just an honest response to hearing about our military lifestyle but the phrase still bothers us.
+This phrase makes it sound as if we are more okay with our spouses being away than other people would be.
 That we are more okay with going months and months without our spouse by our side.
 Nothing could be further from the truth.

 Before my husband joined the Army, I couldn’t do it either.